IT Cleaning Ltd Magazine Article published in Cleanroom Technology

 ISO 14644-1 2015 Class 8… International Standard for Clean Rooms Clean Zones and Controlled Environments.

-A Standard For Cleanliness for all types of Data Centre / Data Rooms / Server Rooms/ Comms Rooms ISO 14644-1 2015 Class 8.
+A Standard For Cleanliness for all types of Controlled Environment including Data Centre, Data Rooms, Server Rooms and Comms Rooms is ISO 14644-1 2015 Class 8, plus all accessible surfaces free from dust.
 This is currently best practice.

-Believe it or not, there are data centre cleaning standards, based on the international standards for cleanroom, clean zones and controlled environment (Data Centre’s / Data Rooms are controlled environments) ISO 14644-1.
-The ISO 14644-1 2015 series of standards (14644-1 to 14644-12) are a series of documents that establish various classifications for cleanliness as well as methods for testing compliance, test methods, design/constructions/start up considerations, and others.
+Believe it or not, there are data centre cleaning standards, based on the international standards for cleanroom, clean zones and controlled environment (Data Centre’s / Data Halls / Data Rooms are controlled environments) this is ISO 14644-1.
+The ISO 14644-1 2015 series of standards (14644-1 to 14644-12) are a series of documents that establish various classifications for cleanliness as well as methods for testing compliance, test methods, design/constructions/start up considerations, and others, fro controlled environments.
 Click on ISO standard to see standards.
 Data Centre Cleaning Standards, Data Room Cleaning Standard and Comms Room Cleaning Standard are based on the same ISO 14644-1 2015 Class 8 standard, as these rooms are controlled environments.
 ISO 14644-1 2015 Class 8 is often misnamed, by specifiers, as a Clinical Clean.
 ISO 14644-1 1999 has been withdrawn and replaced by ISO 14644-1 2015.

 Less than optimally clean hardware can severely impact data centre performance.
 Sub-microscopic particulates can interfere with your critical equipment’s electronics, leading to hard-to-troubleshoot problems and even data loss.
 “Datacom manager focus most of their energies on the physical structure and performance of the datacom infrastructure environment (cooling, power, and equipment).
 However, today’s intricate and sensitive information technology equipment requires certain levels of control of particulate contamination.
 This is often overlooked and left unchecked to disastrous effects”.
 ASHRE 2009.
 ISO 14644-1 2015 Class 8 is the solution.